 Seitan is made from wheat and is frequently found in prepared vegetarian meals.
 Vegetarians beware!

 Wheat protein, wheat starch, wheat flour, hydrolyzed wheat and bleached flour should all be avoided.

 Most beer, vodka and rum contain gluten.
 Tequila is safe if the label reads “100% agave”.

 Gluten can also hide in seasonings and flavorings.
 Sometimes manufacturers will use flour so their spices to do not stick together!

-Are you overwhelmed?
 Don’t be.
-Once you have read a few labels you won’t think twice about it.
+Once you have read a few labels, deciphering them will be easy peasy.
+You won’t think twice about it.
 As a matter of fact, I will be at someone’s home and see a can or jar on the counter and before you know it, I am reading the label without even thinking about it. 😉